chouseknecht/ansible-container/docs/rst/container_yml/reference.rst

 :ref:`volumes`             Create named, persistent volumes.
 The syntax differs     |checkmark|
                            from the Docker specification.
 View :ref:`volumes`
                            for details.
+:ref:`secrets`             Create named secrets.
+The syntax differs                 |checkmark|
+                           from the Docker specification.
+View :ref:`secrets`
+                           for details.
 ========================== ======================================================== ============

 .. _settings: